Dial-up Networking (PPP) II

 Running Programs After Connect/Disconnect

 Create scripts called 'ip-up.local' and 'ip-down.local' in '/etc/ppp' and put the commands you want to have executed in there.
 Keep in mind that every program you start from there runs with 'root'-privileges.
-Some suggestions:- Automatically send and receive mail and news every time you connect.

 - Run mirroring tools (e.g. 'rsync') to keep your website in sync with local files.